 Django: In Django, middleware allows modifying request and response objects.
 Examples include:

-• The RequestLoggerMiddleware is a class that defines the custom middleware.
+is a class that defines the custom middleware. - It takes

-• It takes get_response as an argument, which represents the next middleware in the chain or the view if this is the last middleware.
+as an argument, which represents the next middleware in the chain or the view if this is the last middleware. - The

 This example demonstrates a simple middleware that logs information about incoming requests.
 You can modify or extend it to perform various tasks like authentication, modifying request headers, handling exceptions, etc., based on your application’s needs.